kapouer/url-inspector/README.md

 // options and their defaults
 const opts = {
- all: false, // return all available non-normalized metadata
  ua: "Mozilla/5.0", // some oembed providers might not answer otherwise
  nofavicon: false, // disable any favicon-related additional request
  nosource: false, // disable any sub-source inspection for audio, video, image types